Personal Injury Breakdown

 There are many qualities to look for in an attorney.
 Certainly, experience counts.
 Our attorneys have over 30 years of combined litigation and personal injury experience.
 However, there are many attorneys with experience.
 Ultimately, you should work with an experienced attorney that you like and that is available to you.
 Do not hire a lawyer that acts as if he is doing you a favor.
 If you do not like your own attorney, how can you expect adjusters, judges, or juries to like him or her?

 One of the biggest complaints about attorneys is that they are not available.
 With us, your initial meeting will be with an attorney, not a paralegal or “salesperson” sent to sign you up.
-Most of our clients have Mr. Norton’s personal cell phone number.
+Most of our clients have our attorney's personal cell phone number.
 Ask any other law firm for an attorney’s cell phone number and see what happens.
 We understand that we work for you and must be available to you.
 With us, you are not a number or just another client.
-We actually care about our clients.
+We truly care about our clients.